robmooney/TreesDemo/README.md

 TreesDemo
 =========

 Demo iOS app which uses Node.js for its API.
+The trees database is from [Fingal Open Data](http://data.fingal.ie/ViewDataSets/Details/default.aspx?datasetID=427).
+I slightly modified it by removing some bogus data.

-This is code was created for a demo so it assumes everything is running on one machine - Node.js, PostgreSQL, the iOS app in the iPhone simulator, etc.
+This code was created for a demo so it assumes everything is running on one machine - Node.js, PostgreSQL, the iOS app in the iPhone simulator, etc.

 Installation
 ------------